 Example of the Niche Blog: I Am a Food Blog by Stephanie Le

 The premise of Stephanie Le’s food blog is simple: she posts recipes you can make at home and pairs them with pro-quality photography (and sometimes an interesting anecdote).

 She also keeps things fresh by mixing non-recipe posts like “What’s in My Kitchen?
 Utensils Edition.”

-But it’s the quality that makes Stephanie’s blog such a great example of an outstanding niche blog.
-Think about all of the recipe blogs you’ve come across, and then take a look at hers.
+But it’s the quality of content that makes Stephanie’s blog such a great example of an outstanding niche blog.

 When analyzing your niche, ask yourself things like: